 The Springfield Climate Justice Initiative will focus on planning and implementing strategies identified in 2017 Strong, Healthy, & Just: Springfield Climate Action & Resilience Plan for reducing GHG emissions and improving climate resilience in Springfield, Massachusetts.
 Our planning will focus on developing front-line residents’ capacity to accelerate municipal action on the top GHG emissions reduction strategies included in the Climate Action Plan.

 This project is funded by the Kresge Foundation’s Climate Change, Health, and Equity initiative.
 Our primary partners in this Live Well Springfield initiative are Pioneer Valley Planning Commission, Way Finders and Arise for Social Justice (Arise) along with Ener-g-Save and the City of Springfield’s Sustainability Coordinator.
-The planning phase will begin in September 2019.
-Contact us to get involved.

 Mayor Announces New Sustainability Position -Learn more at the Climate Resilience Public Listening Session